Department of Environmental Science and Policy

 ESP 305 Community Planning Workshop

-This online course provides a practical approach to local community planning problems.
+This course provides a practical approach to local community planning problems.
 Students will conduct field work to explore community decision-making processes regarding the use of natural, social and economic resources.
 Basic planning concepts are refined and applied to real-world problems in a collaborative manner.
 Prerequisites: ESP 101, ESP 102, and GEO 209 or ESP 200, or permission of instructor.
 Cr 3.

 ESP 308 Global Environmental Problems and Sustainability

 This course is a thorough examination of global environmental problems and the need for the principles of sustainability to solve these problems.
-Topics will include frameworks, tools, and applications of sustainability including life cycle assessment, zero waste, industrial ecology, pollution prevention, natural step, and community-based social marketing.
-Prerequisites: ESP 101/102 ESP 203, or permission of instructor.
+Topics will include frameworks, tools, and applications of sustainability including sustainability science, life cycle assessment, zero waste, industrial ecology, pollution prevention, natural step, and community-based social marketing.
+Prerequisites: ESP 101/102 and ESP 203, or permission of instructor.
 The course meets the Ethical Inquiry and International core requirements.
 Cr 3.

-ESP 311 Energy Efficiency/Renewable Energy I
+ESP 311 Energy Efficiency

-ESP 313 Energy Efficiency/Renewable Energy II
+ESP 313 Renewable Energy

 ESP 326/ECO 326 Environmental Economics